DNAdigestOrg/HackDay-scribbles/api/README.md

 5) Licence
 ------------

-All libraries and bundles are released under the Apache license.
+All libraries and bundles are released under Apache license.

 Enjoy!